 Railroad Consultant

-In 1965 Mr. Cerny went to work for the Elgin, Joliet, and Eastern Railway (EJ&E), which at that time was a railroad with approximately 3500 employees.
-He advanced through various engineering and supervisory positions, with duties including track and bridge design and track maintenance supervision, with his final position being in charge of all track forces on one division, consisting of over 200 employees.
-His design work included a 70 foot long steel bridge structure and foundation which was completed in January 1966, and detailed rating of many bridges.
-In the 1970's, he designed and supervised construction of a $3 million dollar project consisting of a new yard and other track revisions for a new Basic Oxygen Furnace at Gary, Indiana.
-He is a co-recipient of a U.S. patent for a system for controlling car speeds in classification yards.
+In 1965, Mr. Cerny began working for the Elgin, Joliet, and Eastern Railway (EJ&E), a company with approximately 3,500 employees at the time.
+He progressed through engineering and supervisory roles involving track and bridge design, and maintenance supervision.
+His work included the design and completion of a 70-foot steel bridge in January 1966 and the detailed rating of numerous bridges.
+In the 1970s, he oversaw a $3 million project to construct a new yard and other track modifications for a Basic Oxygen Furnace in Gary, Indiana.
+He is a co-recipient of a U.S. patent for a system controlling car speeds in classification yards.

-In 1975, Mr. Cerny took the position of Vice President - Chief Engineer of the Columbus and Greenville Railway, a 168 mile line in Mississippi.
-Despite main line rail as light as 60 lb. and poor ballast, tie, and bridge conditions, reliable service to customers was provided in the two years prior to a $4 million federally funded rehabilitation program which Mr. Cerny handled from concept to construction.
-In 1978, he became Vice President Operations of the Eire Western Railway, a 186 mile line in Indiana.
+In 1975, Mr. Cerny became Vice President – Chief Engineer of the Columbus and Greenville Railway, a 168-mile line in Mississippi.
+Despite poor track conditions, he provided reliable service and managed a $4 million federal rehabilitation program from concept to construction.
+In 1978, he took the position of Vice President of Operations for the Erie Western Railway, a 186-mile line in Indiana.

-Mr. Cerny concurrently became Executive Director of the American Railway Engineering Association (AREA, now known as AREMA) and Executive Director of the Association of American Railroads (AAR) Engineering Division in 1979.
+In 1979, Mr. Cerny was appointed Executive Director of both the American Railway Engineering Association (AREA, now AREMA) and the Association of American Railroads (AAR) Engineering Division.

-As AREA Executive Director from 1979 through 1994, he was in charge of the day-to-day operations of the 3800-member AREA, which involved railway engineering matters throughout the North American network of Canada, Mexico, and the United States, including development of recommended practices for the AREA Manual of Railway Engineering and Portfolio of Trackwork Plans.
+As AREA Executive Director (1979–1994), he managed daily operations of the 3,800-member organization, overseeing railway engineering practices across North America and contributing to the AREA Manual of Railway Engineering and Portfolio of Trackwork Plans.

-Mr. Cerny was a member of AREA Committee 9 from 1967 to 1979, holding the offices of Secretary, Vice Chairman, and finally Chairman.
-He was a member of the Transportation Research Board Committee on Guided Inter-City Passenger Transportation.
-He was delegation leader in both 1983 and 1984 of railway engineering delegations from North America to China, and in 1985 gave lectures there at the invitation of that nation.
-In 1986 and 1987, he was President of the American Road and Transportation Builders Association Materials and Service Division.
-He has been listed each year since 1986 in Who's Who in America.
+Mr. Cerny served on AREA Committee 9 from 1967 to 1979, holding positions of Secretary, Vice Chairman, and Chairman.
+He was a member of the Transportation Research Board’s Committee on Guided Inter-City Passenger Transportation and led U.S. engineering delegations to China in 1983 and 1984, delivering lectures there in 1985.
+He also served as President of the American Road and Transportation Builders Association Materials and Service Division in 1986 and 1987.
+He has been listed in Who’s Who in America annually since 1986.

 Louis Cerny